RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> For NEUROG2, we clearly see decrease of H3K27me3 for the KO; the increase H3K27me3 in HET is not so clear.
 ----> I compare the different bigiwg we have generated so far within NEUROG2 region (`THOR_WTvsHET_unique_Keepdup, THOR_WTvsHET_Keepdup, bigwig_DiffBind_TMM_subtract, bigwig_histone_NotGenotypeGroup_IggNorm_subtract, bigwig_histone_NotGenotypeGroup_IggNorm, bigwig_DiffBind_TMM`), it seem that the `WTvsHET_unique_Keepdup`, is the BEST so far. very very slight increase and more spreading very very shy for HET; at least that is the version that showed it the most...

---> Without passing by DiffBind_TMM, directly applying SF to THOR looks XXX
+--> Without passing by DiffBind_TMM, directly applying SF to THOR do not produce any significant differences...
+Probably because not TMM scaled, the software fail.
+Too bad!
+Because the bigwig looks great...
+So let's use this versino: `unique_Keepdup` or `Keepdup` (both uses DiffBind_TMM SF)

-XXXX